Bayesian Quantile Regression with Subset Selection: A Decision Analysis Perspective: Introduction

-To address the gaps in quantile regression methodology, we develop a Bayesian decision analysis procedure for estimation, uncertainty quantification, and subset selection for linear quantile regression.
+To address the gaps in quantile regression methodology, we develop a Bayesian decision analysis for estimation, uncertainty quantification, and subset selection for quantile regression.
 Our methodology centers around first building a Bayesian model to capture salient features in the data, and then extracting targeted summaries of the \emph{model-based} conditional quantiles.
 The general procedure is outlined in Algorithm~\ref{alg1}.

 Our formulation introduces several overarching advances to Bayesian quantile regression.
 First, the machinery is compatible with \emph{any} Bayesian regression model $\mathcal{M}$ for $Y\in\mathbb{R}$, including non-linear and non-parametric models \citep{pratola2020heteroscedastic}, Bayesian model averaging \citep{raftery1997bayesian}, and Bayesian model stacking \citep{stacking}, among many others.
-Our framework remains compatible with separate Bayesian AL models and Bayesian simultaneous quantile regression models.
+Our framework remains compatible with separate Bayesian AL models and Bayesian simultaneous quantile regression models, thus offering a unified framework for these divergent approaches.
 However, the enhanced generality of our approach allows the Bayesian modeler to build $\mathcal{M}$ to be suitable for the observed data, rather than to satisfy certain quantile-specific modeling requirements, such as AL likelihoods or unwieldy constraints.

-Next, we design a decision analysis that extracts point estimates of quantile-specific linear coefficients from the model $\mathcal{M}$ conditional quantile functions.
-Our approach features a \emph{quantile-focused squared error loss}, which is motivated through its close connection with the Wasserstein distance between measures \citep{frechet1948elements} and enables efficient, closed-form computation of optimal (in a decision analysis sense) linear coefficients for any quantile and any subset of predictors.
+Next, we design a decision analysis that extracts point estimates of quantile-specific coefficients from the model $\mathcal{M}$ conditional quantile functions.
+Like any decision analysis, we must select a loss function; our approach features a \emph{quantile-focused squared error loss}.
+This choice is motivated through its close connection with the Wasserstein distance between measures \citep{frechet1948elements} and enables efficient, closed-form computation of optimal (in a decision analysis sense) coefficients for any quantile and any subset of predictors.
 Crucially, the model $\mathcal{M}$ conveys regularization, both in the traditional sense (i.e., shrinkage of extraneous coefficients to zero) and via smoothness and information-sharing across nearby quantiles.
 Thus, while $\mathcal{M}$ need not feature linear quantiles \eqref{linearQR}, the conditional quantiles under a singular model $\mathcal{M}$ are probabilistically coherent and typically smooth across $\tau$.

 The underlying Bayesian regression model $\mathcal{M}$ also delivers uncertainty quantification for the quantile-specific linear coefficients.
 In particular, the solution to each quantile-specific decision analysis is a posterior functional, which provides posterior inference for the linear quantile coefficients.
 We emphasize that this procedure derives from a single model $\mathcal{M}$ and does not lead to data re-use or model re-fitting for multiple quantiles.